faustafenner/enabling-engineering-keyboard/readme.txt

 Instruction for opening the project:
-1. Download the file and SteelSeries GG. https://steelseries.com/gg
+1. Download the file and SteelSeries GG. https://steelseries.com/gg.
+After download SteelSeries GG, we do not need to open it, just leave it there.

 2. Locate and copy the folder path.